 You need not wait until spring to see tulips in the Dutch capital.
 Since 2012, local growers have promoted the Netherlands’ trademark flower long before nearby fields bloom with a giant temporary garden on Dam Square.
 Dubbed National Tulip Day, the annual event launches Amsterdam’s tulip season on the third Saturday of January.

-This year’s National Tulip Day celebration is planned for January 21, 2017.
-Starting around 8am, some 200,000 tulips in a multitude of pastel and neon hues will be unloaded and installed in the shadow of Amsterdam’s Royal Palace on Dam Square.
+Starting around 8am, some 200,000 tulips in a multitude of pastel and neon hues are unloaded and installed in the shadow of Amsterdam’s Royal Palace on Dam Square.
 Gates open at 1pm, when all are welcome to come create a custom bouquet with the colorful blooms.
 There’s no charge to enter the garden or pick the flowers.
 However, long lines start forming early for the popular event.
 Arrive before noon for the best choice and shortest wait.

 The Flower Strip and Aalsmeer Flower Auction

 If you can’t make it to National Tulip Day, you only have until March to view ribbons of glorious blooms in the Bollenstreek (Flower Strip), the flower-growing region closest to Amsterdam.
 Boasting some 35km of flat, well-marked bike paths that meander through fields of jaw-dropping color, it stretches from Leiden to Haarlem in rainbow ribbons of blooms.
 Stroll through the fields for free or rent a bike at Keukenhof for €10 a day, including four cycle routes ranging from 5km to the entire 35km bulb route.